ftdebugger/di.js/Readme.md

 ```

 When route change: fire event and new session opened.
 We load all dependencies and reuse existent.
 When render complete
 we destroy all instances, which was not used in this session.
+In this example if first home router was we create in container
+`BaseLayout`, `BaseHeader`, `HomeContent` and `UserAuth`.
+When router change to 'profile' we additionally create `ProfileContent`
+and pass it to existent `BaseLayout` which was created on previous route.
+When GC fired it clean `HomeContent`, because nobody
+load it in this session.

 Additionally you can pass `defaults` dependencies to session, which will be passed into every instance, which would be created
 via container.